- Ph.D., University of Alabama

 - B.A., University of Alabama

-Dr. Rigdon is co-founder/list owner of SEMNET, an email discussion list devoted to SEM, which has more than 3,000 subscribers located in more than 50 countries.
-Drawing upon this experience and his work as the Department of Marketing’s first webmaster, Dr. Rigdon helped to pioneer Georgia State University’s curricula in interactive marketing.
-Dr. Rigdon is also a former head of the Department of Marketing.
+Dr. Rigdon was co-founder and long-time list owner of SEMNET, an email discussion list devoted to SEM, which has more than 3,500 subscribers located in more than 50 countries.
+Dr. Rigdon was the Marketing Department’s first webmaster, and is also a former head of the department.
 Dr. Rigdon received GSU’s Exceptional Service Award in 1999, recognizing his many contributions.

 - Rigdon, E. E. (2012), “Rethinking Partial Least Squares Path Modeling: in Praise of Simple Methods,” Long Range Planning, 45, 341-358.